On Possible Indicators of Negative Selection in Germinal Centers: Model of Generic Selection

 On a technical note, cellular division is typically symmetric, so one would expect both daughter cells to have equal odds of being a mutant $\rho_X$.
 However, somatic hypermutation in the germinal center is powered by the action of AID on a single strand of DNA at a time.
 So it is possible for one daughter cell to have a mutation rate that is a million times greater than its sister cell~\cite{petersen2002aid, muramatsu1999specific}.
-With that in mind, and for the sake of notational cleanness, we will only allow one daughter cell of the two to be a potential mutant, with the other being a copy of the mother cell (hence, being closer to a sexual reproduction model than a typical asexual model).
+With that in mind, and for the sake of notational cleanness, we will only allow one daughter cell of the two to be a potential mutant, with the other being a copy of the mother cell.
 In appendix A, we cover the generic case of arbitrary mutation rates for both daughters.